 Each person’s skin reacts to phototherapy differently, both in how much improvement they see in their psoriasis symptoms and in how long those benefits last.
 The average remission time is 3–12 months.

-Because of the increased risk of skin cancer, doctors advise people to limit their lifetime usage of psoralen and ultraviolet A (PUVA) phototherapy to 150 sessions.
+Because of the increased risk of skin cancer, doctors advise people to limit their lifetime usage of psoralen and ultraviolet A (PUVA) phototherapy to

 Light therapy is effective for reducing or clearing up the symptoms of psoriasis.